teemu-hakala/debugging-masterclass/README.md

  - Start the debugger from the green play button.

  > Tip: You might want to drag the debug console next to the terminal pane to view them both at the same time.

+ > Tip: Once executing `Run and Debug`, even if Build finished with errors, the selected launch.json rule is ran.
+This creates oddities with the debugger interface given that a previous working version of the program exists.

  Now your program should have been built successfully and the debugger should halt the program on the line **17** we specified.